danbihan/danbihan.github.io/study_notes/machine_learning/coursera_ML/_posts/2021-05-29-intro-and-regressions.md

 ***

 ## Normal equation
 Gradient descent gives one way of minimizing the cost function, $$J$$.
-The normal equation is another minimization method, where we can <mark>explicitly solve for the optimum</mark> without depending on an iterative algorithm.
+The normal equation is another minimization method, where we can <mark>explicitly solve for the optimum</mark> without depending on an iterative algorithm:

 $$
 \begin{equation}